-Meets all of the following: (a) The UNCT has collaborated with GEWE CSO and women's rights advocates on AT LEAST TWO joint initiatives that fosters gender equality and empowerment of
+Meets all of the following: (a) The UNCT has collaborated with GEWE CSO and women's rights advocates on AT LEAST TWO joint initiatives that fosters gender equality and empowerment of women within the current Cooperation Framework cycle. (b) GEWE CSO participates in Cooperation Framework consultations: country analysis, strategic prioritization, implementation, M&E. (c) The UNCT has made AT LEAST ONE contribution to substantively strengthen GEWE CSO participation and engagement in gender related SDGs localization and/or implementation.

-- a) The UNCT has collaborated with GEEW CSO and women's rights advocates on at least two joint initiatives that foster gender equality and empowerment of women within the current UNDAF cycle. - 1.
-The UNCT, in collaboration with the UN Communication Group, the Jordanian National Commission for Women, and in partnership with the civil society (Shamaa Network and Nama'a CSO), held several events in 2019, 2020 and 2021 under the 16 Days of Activism campaign.
+- 1. The UNCT, in collaboration with the UN Communication Group, the Jordanian National Commission for Women, and in partnership with the civil society (Shamaa Network and Nama'a CSO), held several events in 2019, 2020 and 2021 under the 16 Days of Activism campaign.
 (See indicator 2.2) - 2.
 The joint UN programme Hemayati was based on a partnership with a key non-government organization working in the area of GEWE Jordan Women Union (JWU).
 The programmme also involved two grass-root community based organizations Al-Sannabil and Shuwaa.
 Within the framework of the joint UN programme on promoting productive employment and decent work for women, collaboration is ongoing with the General Federation of Jordanian Trade Unions consisting of about 200,000 members. - 3.
 The UN Women and ILO Joint Programme "Promoting Productive Employment and Decent Work for Women in Egypt, Jordan and Palestine" works with diverse partners, including civil society, to promote decent employment opportunities for women by addressing the structural causes of inequalities that women face in the region, including to challenge gender stereotypes at home and in the world of work.
-Two CSOs are in the management committee at the country level in Jordan and representing Jordan on the steering committee level. - b) GEEW CSO participates in UNDAF consultations: country analysis, strategic prioritization, implementation, M&E.
+Two CSOs are in the management committee at the country level in Jordan and representing Jordan on the steering committee level.